Diversity in Psychology Program

 - A statement describing your educational and career objectives

 - copy of undergraduate transcript (an unofficial copy will suffice)

 - Once you have completed and submitted your application an email will be sent to the faculty recommender you listed on your application.
 They will be asked to fill out our rating form and upload a letter of recommendation.

-All application materials mentioned above must be received by Wednesday, August 15, 2018 at 5 pm (CST), for consideration.
+We have extended the deadline!
+All application materials mentioned above must be received by Monday, August 20th at 5pm (CST).
 We suggest students consider planning ahead and submitting applications earlier, as recommendation letters may be difficult to acquire over summer break.
 Decisions will be made at the beginning of September.
 Due to the short time frame, invited applicants will have one week to accept the invitation.